What is a joint use arrangement of school facilities?

 Step 3: EOI published

-Following the internal assessment, applicants are notified of the intent to publish the Expression of Interest.
+Following the internal assessment, applicants are notified of the intent to publish an Expression of Interest.
 The open EOI is published on the School Infrastructure website and may be promoted by your local school, council and the department.
 The department also notifies peak sporting bodies and subscribers to our mailing list.

 Interested parties have a 21-day window for submission.
 This ensures that, if other potential partners are interested in the opportunity, they can also express interest.